 All IRCs are appointed by the Australian Industry and Skills Committee (AISC).
 Skills Impact provides support services to a group of related IRCs so they can effectively connect and engage with industry about their skill needs.
 For further information about this IRC please contact us.

 The IRC is made up of people with experience, skills and knowledge in the amenity horticulture, landscaping, conservation and land management industry.
+Nominees operate in the best interest of the industry sector.

 |Australian Golf Course Superintendents’ Association||Simone Staples||The Australian Golf Course Superintendents’ Association (AGCSA) was formed in 1981 to further the profession of golf course management in Australia and the Pacific Rim.|